-Conventional TnR.
-In line with Boysen et al. [2018] and Ostermeier et al. [2021], TnR is a system in which the delivery robots are transported by truck and therefore the times and locations of both vehicle types are coupled.
-The central element of this concept is that robots are carried by truck and dropped off close to customers (see Figure 2).
-The distribution process therefore consists of a truck tour, visiting different robot drop-off locations (i.e., a location where the truck can safely stop and release robots onto the sidewalk, see solid arrows in Figure 2), and robot tours visiting a single customer each (dotted arrows in Figure 2).
+Conventional Truck-and-Robot.
+In line with Boysen et al. (2018) and Ostermeier et al. (2021), TnR is a system in which the delivery robots are transported by truck and therefore the times and locations of both vehicle types are coupled.
+The central element of this concept is that robots are carried by truck and dropped off close to customers (see Fig. 2).
+The distribution process therefore consists of a truck tour, visiting different robot drop-off locations (i.e., a location where the truck can safely stop and release robots onto the sidewalk, see solid arrows in Fig. 2), and robot tours visiting a single customer each (dotted arrows in Fig. 2).
 Some of these drop-off locations are so-called robot depots, where robots are stored and charged.
 Trucks can both pick up robots at robot depots for later drop-off or load and release robots directly for delivery without transporting them.
 The number of available robots per depot is limited.
-Each robot returns to a nearby robot depot after it has delivered its parcel (not displayed in Figure 2 for sake of readability).
+As we consider attended home delivery, the robots need to supply the customers within an agreed time window and after the delivery each robot returns to the closest robot depot (not displayed in Fig. 2 for sake of readability).
 At the depot (which consists only of an outdoor charging station and parking space), it is again charged and waits for the next delivery.
 Other drop-off points are spots where trucks can stop and release robots for delivery, but no robots are stored.
-This concept reduces the truck mileage and increases the driver's productivity, which makes it attractive from a cost and environmental perspective [Boysen et al., 2018; Ostermeier et al., 2021].
+This concept reduces the truck mileage and increases the driver's productivity, which makes it attractive from a cost and environmental perspective (Boysen et al., 2018; Ostermeier et al., 2021).